 Calmerry is a Cody, Wyoming, based company.
 The company is privately held and had a single seed round of $5m to date as recently as April 2021.
-The company is growing at a staggering pace, but is still small compared to competitors Talkspace and Betterhelp with only 31 employees (true for June 2021).
+The company is growing at a staggering pace, but is still small compared to competitors Talkspace and Betterhelp with only 38 employees (as of January 2022).

 We feel it’s a growing company with excellent long term prospects but it’s difficult to compare its credibility to the bigger competitors in this space.